Today’s post, and the following two this week, are brought to you by Marc Pieniazek of Welsh Scribe.

 • The “Top X…”: Another extremely popular type of article or blog post is the list post and an easy way of creating a list is by compiling a Top 10 or 50 or 100.

 • The “X reasons/secrets/ways Why…”: Expanding on the above point about list posts are titles containing a number of reasons or ways why something will work.
 The best example is Brian’s article 7 Reasons Why List Posts Always Work.
 On my own blog, the top 3 popular posts are of this format.

 • The “[celebrity] Guide To…”: Everyone wants to be successful at something and there’s no better example of success than a celebrity.
 This is why my post “What the Phantom Of the Opera Can Teach You About Writing” is still getting traffic or why “The Winnie the Pooh Guide To Blogging” received 132 comments.

 So there you have it.
 Next time you write a blog post try fitting the title into one of the above categories.
 Spend a considerable amount of time on it, your post deserves it.

 In the next post in this 3 part series I’ll take a closer look at the body of the blog post and what you need to do in order to get your message across, even to those that just skim through.

-Marc is a freelance writer and SEO specialist who helps freelancers build a profitable business.
-Grab his RSS feed today.
+Marc is a freelance writer and work from home dad – and SEO specialist who helps freelancers build a profitable business.

 Melinda is the founder of SuperWAHM.com and started this site to share her best work from home ideas to help other Work At Home Mums become more financially independent and able to spend time with their families.